BAMresearch/Photothermal_SR_Net/Readme.md

 The pretrained networks with T=6 layers are provided.
 The difference between tied and untied is the following:
 * tied: we learn the regularization parameters of each layer
-* untied: we learn the regularization parameters and also the weight matrices of the gradient for each layer (for more information contact @janhauffen or see https://arxiv.org/abs/2012.03547).
+* untied: we learn the regularization parameters and also the weight matrices of the gradient for each layer (for more information contact @janhauffen, @samimahmadi or see https://arxiv.org/abs/2012.03547).
 3. Start the training with
 ```
 python run.py